cecorcoran67/retropie_vertical_overlays/README.md

 Special shoutout to the team over there BritneysPAIRS, Pipmick and of course gjsmsmith who created much of the art used in making the overlays.

 ## Usage
+It's always a good idea to make a backup before changing your build.
+So do that now!

 Copy the files to the appropriate folders and restart emulation station.